robcarver17/pysystemtrade/docs/futures.md

 The first step is to store some instrument configuration information.
 In principal this can be done in any way, but we are going to *read* from .csv files, and *write* to a [Mongo Database](https://www.mongodb.com/).
 There are two kinds of configuration; instrument configuration and roll configuration.
 Instrument configuration consists of static information that enables us to map from the instrument code like EDOLLAR.

 The relevant script to setup *information configuration* is in sysinit - the part of pysystemtrade used to initialise a new system.
-Here is the script you need to run [instruments_csv_mongo](/sysinit/futures/instruments_csv_mongo.py).
-Notice it uses two types of data objects: the object we write to [mongoFuturesInstrumentData](#mongoFuturesInstrumentData) and the object we read from [initCsvFuturesInstrumentData](#initCsvFuturesInstrumentData).
+Here is the script you need to run [instruments_csv_mongo.py](/sysinit/futures/instruments_csv_mongo.py).
+Notice it uses two types of data objects: the object we write to [`mongoFuturesInstrumentData`](#mongoFuturesInstrumentData) and the object we read from [`initCsvFuturesInstrumentData`](#initCsvFuturesInstrumentData).
 These objects both inherit from the more generic futuresInstrumentData, and are specialist versions of that.
 You'll see this pattern again and again, and I describe it further in [part two of this document](#storing_futures_data).

 Make sure you are running a [Mongo Database](#mongoDB) before running this.